gmail email-deliverability sender-reputation

 What is Google Postmaster Tools?

 Google Postmaster Tools is a free service from Google that gives email senders visibility into how Gmail views their sending domain.
-It shows domain reputation, IP reputation, spam rate, authentication pass rates, and delivery errors.
+As of v2 (launched late 2025), it shows compliance status, spam rate, authentication pass rates, and delivery errors.
+Domain and IP reputation scores were removed in v2.
 It requires DNS verification of your domain to access data.

 How long does Google Postmaster Tools take to show data?